awslabs/Agent-EvalKit/commands/eval.md

 **MANDATORY**: Before implementing functionality from any publicly available evaluation library, validate its current API usage with Context7 MCP:

-- "What's the current DeepEval LLMTestCase constructor signature and parameters?"
+- "What's the current Ragas evaluate() function signature and parameters?"
-- "Show me the latest DeepEval BaseMetric implementation patterns"
+- "Show me the latest Ragas metric implementation patterns"
-- "What are the current built-in metrics available in DeepEval?"
+- "What are the current built-in metrics available in Ragas?"

 This ensures production-ready code that follows current best practices and avoids deprecated patterns.

 ### Code Patterns/Examples
-- If using DeepEval, please refer to `reference/deepeval/` for implementation patterns and examples.
+- If using Ragas, please refer to `reference/ragas/` for implementation patterns and examples.
 - If using Strands Evals SDK, please refer to `reference/strands/` for implementation patterns and examples.